 We believe that God ordained marriage for a purpose.

-We believe that if we can overcome our marriage challenges that you can too!
+We believe that if we can overcome our marriage challenges (we've had some big ones) that you can too!

 We believe that marriage can be great!
 Yes, even your marriage.

 We believe that marriage is the foundational building block of society and when marriages fail so do families and communities.